What Games Are Similar to Slender: The Eight Pages?

 6. Penumbra: Black Plague

-In Black Plague, there aren’t any traps to make or weapons to collect; you will need to find the best possible way to avoid getting in a monster’s line of sight and only then you can succeed in finding an escape route.
-If you love survival horror games that focus on stealth and not mindless gun-play, then you should play this game.
+In Black Plague, there aren’t any traps to make or weapons to collect; you will need to find the best possible way to avoid getting in a monster’s line of sight, and only then can you succeed in finding an escape route.
+If you love survival horror games that focus on stealth and not mindless gunplay, then you should play this game.

-I won’t reveal much of the game premise because it is too short (only 10–15 minutes of gameplay).
+I won’t reveal much of the game's premise because it is too short (only 10–15 minutes of gameplay).
 Like The Corridor, Hide’s scariness can be best experienced if you wear a good pair of headphones while playing it.

-Presenting different survival horror scenarios, the game takes place in Lake Erie, where a strange incident is suspected to be the cause of deaths and disappearance of locals.
+Presenting different survival horror scenarios, the game takes place in Lake Erie, where a strange incident is suspected to be the cause of the deaths and disappearance of locals.
 As part of your rescue mission, it is up to you to find out the cause and look for survivors.
-But things start to become unsettling and you find yourself being followed by strange creatures.
-Now it’s you who has to survive from the scary menace.
+But things start to become unsettling, and you find yourself being followed by strange creatures.
+Now it’s you who has to survive the scary menace.

 Erie’s visuals are just too good for an experimental survival horror title.
-Built using the Unreal Engine 3, the game’s first-person perspective is truly mind-blowing.
+Built using Unreal Engine 3, the game’s first-person perspective is truly mind-blowing.
 When you run from danger, the camera jumps and shakes.
-The camera shakes, together with heavy breathing sound effects, gives you the feeling that you are running just as you would run in real life.
+The camera shakes, together with heavy breathing sound effects, giving you the feeling that you are running just as you would run in real life.
 The game is totally free and can be downloaded at Desura.

 9. Amnesia: The Dark Descent

-Like Penumbra: Black Plague, Amnesia is a survival horror game and so combat is something you want to avoid if you encounter a monster.
+Like Penumbra: Black Plague, Amnesia is a survival horror game, and so combat is something you want to avoid if you encounter a monster.
 These Lovecraftian monsters are scary and will rip your body apart if you are found unarmed.
 The first-person gameplay adds more creepiness to the entire game.
 Don’t miss this survival horror title.